Concentrating Solar Power

 - CAPEX is determined using manufacturing cost models and is benchmarked with industry data.
 CSP performance and cost are based on the molten-salt power tower technology with dry-cooling to reduce water consumption.

 - O&M cost is benchmarked against industry data.

 - Capacity factor varies with inclusion of TES and solar irradiance.
 The listed resource classes assume power towers with 10 hours of TES at three types of locations.

 CSP costs in the 2022 ATB are based on cost estimates for CSP components that are available in Version 2021.12.02 of the System Advisor Model (SAM).
 (Turchi et al., 2019) detail the updates to the SAM cost components.
 DOE’s Solar Energy Technologies Office uses more-conservative financial terms, resulting in higher LCOE values than are obtained using the ATB methodology.

 Future year projections are informed by the literature, NREL expertise, and technology pathway assessments for CAPEX and O&M cost reductions.
 Three projections are developed for scenario modeling as bounding levels:

-- Conservative Scenario: no change in CAPEX, O&M, or capacity factor from current estimates (2019 for CSP) to 2050
+- Conservative Scenario: no change in CAPEX, O&M, or capacity factor from base year estimates (2020 for CSP) to 2050

 - Advanced Scenario: based on the lower bound of the literature sample and on the Power to Change report (IRENA, 2016).